Faith Ringgold: Later life

+Personal life and death

-Ringgold resides with her second husband Burdette "Birdie" Ringgold, whom she married in 1962, in a home in Englewood, New Jersey, where she has lived and maintained a steady studio practice since 1992.
+Ringgold resided with her second husband Burdette "Birdie" Ringgold, whom she married in 1962, in a home in Englewood, New Jersey, where she lived and maintained a steady studio practice from 1992.
+Burdette died on February 1, 2020.

+Ringgold died at her home in Englewood, New Jersey, on April 13, 2024, at age 93.

 Copyright suit against BET

 Ringgold was the plaintiff in a significant copyright case, Ringgold v.
 Black Entertainment Television.
 Black Entertainment Television (BET) had aired several episodes of the television series Roc in which a Ringgold poster was shown on nine occasions for a total of 26.75 seconds.
 Ringgold sued for copyright infringement.
 The court found BET liable, rejecting a de minimis defense raised by BET, which had argued that the use of Ringgold's copyrighted work was so minimal that it did not constitute an infringement.